microsoft/Azure-Kinect-Sensor-SDK/examples/depth_eval_tools/README.md

    -gm=<gray_max used to convert ir data to 8bit gray image. default=4000.0>
    -gp=<percentile used to convert ir data to 8bit gray image. default=99.0>
    ```

 ---
 ## Using the `depth_eval` Tool to Evaluate Depth Bias

-   1. This tool is used to evaluate the depth bias of a device.
+   * This tool is used to evaluate the depth bias of a device.

-   2. This tool requires two MKV files as input, one captured using PASSIVE_IR and the other using WFOV_2X2BINNED.
+   * This tool requires two MKV files as input, one captured using PASSIVE_IR and the other using WFOV_2X2BINNED.
 These two files should be collected with the camera and target board setup unchanged.

-   3. The Passive IR MKV file should be collected using the following command: ```k4arecorder.exe -c 3072p -d PASSIVE_IR -l 3  board1.mkv```
+   * The Passive IR MKV file should be collected using the following command: ```k4arecorder.exe -c 3072p -d PASSIVE_IR -l 3  board1.mkv```

-   4. The Depth MKV file should be collected using the following command: ```k4arecorder.exe -c 3072p -d WFOV_2X2BINNED -l 3 board2.mkv```
+   * The Depth MKV file should be collected using the following command: ```k4arecorder.exe -c 3072p -d WFOV_2X2BINNED -l 3 board2.mkv```

-   5. This tool will evaluate the depth bias of the device and output the results to the console.
+   * This tool will evaluate the depth bias of the device and output the results to the console.

-   6. The output consists of four values.
+   * The output consists of four values.
 Total charuco corners as specified by the charuco dictionary, the actual number of detected corners (Depends on image quality, the higher the better), the Mean Z depth bias in millimeters, and the RMS Z depth bias in millimeters.

-   7. Depth bias is the difference between the ground truth depth measurement (determined by the projection of the target board) and the measured depth from the sensor.
+   * Depth bias is the difference between the ground truth depth measurement (determined by the projection of the target board) and the measured depth from the sensor.

-   8. Example Output:
+   * Example Output (_High Depth Bias_):

    ```
    board has 104 charuco corners
    number of detected corners in ir = 73